mdn/kuma/docs/installation-docker.rst

 * These instructions work.
 Or worked at least once.
 * Some ``kuma_base`` images are published to `quay.io`_.
 They are tagged with the short commit hash of the kuma repository at check-in.
 For example, the image tagged "609f6e5" is based on kuma at `commit 609f6e5`_.
-Creating a new image is still a manual process, so there isn't one for each push to master (and we may not want that for each translation).
+Automatic creation of images is a work in progress.
-* The Docker development environment does not include parts needed for all development tasks.
+* The Docker development environment may not include parts needed for all development tasks.
 For example, ``kuma_base:609f6e5`` does not have the requirements to run tests, and does not include ElasticSearch.
 * Most instructions are still written for Vagrant.
 Some Vagrant-specific instructions may work when run against Docker, others will fail.
-* Docker is in active development, and you should expect to have to remove your containers with each change.
+* The Docker development environment is evolving rapidly.
+You should expect to have to remove and rebuild your containers with each change.
 Vagrant is the stable development environment.

 .. _`quay.io`: https://quay.io/repository/mozmar/kuma_base?tab=tags
 .. _`commit 609f6e5`: https://github.com/mozilla/kuma/commits/609f6e5 .